hammadshaikhha/Causal-Inference-Mastery/README.md

 This repository will consists of graduate level notes and slides on causal inference.
 The notes are a consise summary of material covered in popular causal inference textbook and relevant suggestions from research papers.

 # Outline
+Although the folders are not ordered, the outline below is my recommended ordering of going through these materials.

-- Introduction to Causal Inference
+1. Introduction to Causal Inference
   * POM, ATE, ATT, ATU, and corresponding Identification Assumptions
+2. Directed Acyclical Graphs (Causal Graphs)
+  * Back door criterion, paths, and collider bias
-- Selection on Observables
+3. Selection on Observables
   * CIA, OLS, and Matching
-- Directed Acyclical Graphs (Causal Graphs)
-  * Back door criterion, paths, and collider bias
+4. Parameter Identification
+  * Definitions and examples for both point and partial identification
-- Instrumental Variables
+5. Instrumental Variables
-- Regression Discontinuity
+6. Regression Discontinuity
-- Panel Data
+7. Panel Data
-- Differences-in-differences
-- Parameter Identification
-  * Both point and partial identification are discussed
+  * FE and RE
+8. Differences-in-differences
+  * Common trends assumption
-- Additional Material
+9. Additional Material
   * Notes from causal inference papers and other relevant material